RandyGaul/cute_framework/doc/ecs/system_config_t.md

 --- | --- | ---
 void* | udata | A user data pointer for your convenience, it is the `udata` parameter passed to one of the system update functions, `pre_update_fn`, `post_update_fn`, or `post_update_fn`.
 `void (*)(app_t* app, float dt, void* udata)` | pre_update_fn | Called once before `update_fn` is called.
 void* | update_fn | Called to update components.
 Can be called multiple times within a single game tick.
+Use a typecast to assign this value.
+See the Code Example below for an example.
 `void (*)(app_t* app, float dt, void* udata)` | post_update_fn | Called once after `update_fn` is done being called.

 ## Code Example